glit-hub/customer_churn_analysis/README.md

 It achieved the strongest ROC-AUC and the highest recall for churners among the tested models.

 ---

+## Limitations

+- **Moderate recall on churners:** Since missing a churner is the costliest error in a retention context, recall in the 0.38–0.54 range means a substantial share of true churners are still misclassified as staying, limiting how much the model can be trusted on its own for targeting interventions.
+- **Single, static dataset:** The analysis relies on one snapshot of IBM's Telco Customer Churn dataset.
+Churn drivers can shift over time (pricing changes, new competitors, macroeconomic conditions), so the model reflects this one period rather than an evolving customer base.
+- **No hyperparameter tuning:** The Decision Tree and Random Forest models were run with largely default or fixed settings (e.g., max_depth=3, n_estimators=100) rather than tuned via cross-validation or grid search.
+- **Correlation rather than causation:** Relationships identified (e.g., low monthly charges associated with higher churn) describe association, not causation, so business actions based on these features should be tested (e.g., via A/B tests) before wide rollout.
+- **No external validation:** The models were evaluated with a single train/test split on this dataset only; performance has not been validated against a separate time period, region, or company to confirm the findings generalize.

+---

+## How This Research Helps

+- **Prioritizes retention efforts:** By ranking which customer attributes (tenure, dependents, internet service, monthly charges, tech support, etc.) most relate to churn, the business can focus limited retention budget and outreach on the highest-risk segments instead of treating all customers the same.
+- **Supports proactive, not reactive, retention:** Because the model estimates churn probability before a customer leaves, teams (e.g., customer success, marketing) can intervene with offers, check-ins, or service upgrades ahead of cancellation rather than after.
+- **Makes insights usable beyond the data team:** The accompanying Tableau dashboard translates the statistical findings into an accessible, visual format so non-technical stakeholders can see churn concentration by city and track KPIs without needing to interpret the underlying models.

 ## Tableau Dashboard (Data Storytelling)
 To make insights accessible to non-technical audiences, a Tableau dashboard was built to highlight: